iamswarnadeep/Link-Shortener-by-Swarnadeep/README.md

 5. The installation is completed.

-6. You can use it in two way.
+6. You can use it in two method.

+## 1st Method
-   6.1> No need to setup API, just click on the extenstion and use it.
+No need to setup API, just click on the extenstion and use it.
+See below
 ## Usage Instructions:
-Click on the extension(Link Shortener Chrome Extension) from chrome extensions, it opens a popup.
+* Click on the extension(Link Shortener Chrome Extension) from chrome extensions, it opens a popup.

-There provide the long Link that you want to shorten and click on Create.
+* There provide the long Link that you want to shorten and click on Create.

-And it generated the short Link (you can use it)
+* And it generated the short Link (you can use it)

+## 2nd Method
-   6.2> In order to use this extension using your own API you need to setup few more things, those are below.
+In order to use this extension using your own API you need to setup few more things, See below.
 ## Configuration Steps:
 * Open website [T.ly](https://t.ly/home)
 * Signup on this website then login to the website.